RTEMS/rtems-docs/c-user/fatal_error.rst

     occur during system initialization.
 It is an application configuration error.

-INTERNAL_ERROR_POSIX_INIT_THREAD_ENTRY_IS_NULL (27)
-    A POSIX initialization thread entry function is NULL.
-This fatal error may occur during system initialization.
-It is an application configuration error.

 INTERNAL_ERROR_THREAD_QUEUE_DEADLOCK (28)
     A deadlock was detected during a thread queue enqueue operation.